boytchev/virtual-prosthetics/docs/api.md

-# Robots
+# Robot API

-A robot is a device made of various robot parts.
+A robot is a mechanism made of various robot parts.
 Some parts are just 3D shapes, others are motors or sensors.

-### Robot
+> ### Robot

 Base class.
 Defines the overall functionality of a robot.
-A custom robot is a class that extends this base class.
+User-defined robots are classes that extends this base class.

 Example: